Gender, Peace and Security (GPS)

 - On 21 January 2015, EPLO, together with the EU Informal Task Force on UNSCR 1325, organised a CSDN Policy Meeting entitled ‘Refreshing Indicators for the EU’s Women, Peace and Security Policy‘.
 Click here to download the final agenda, and here to download the meeting report.

 - Civil Society Dialogue Network (CSDN) Meeting Outcome document: ‘Preventing/countering violent extremism more efficiently: Experience from the ground‘ (October 2017)

 - Statement: ‘Where are the EU’s Women Leaders in Foreign Affairs?
 One year on‘ (March 2016)

-- Civil Society Dialogue Network (CSDN) Meeting Report: Masculinity and Violence: How Do Gender Identities Relate to Violent Conflict?
+- CSDN Meeting Report: Masculinity and Violence: How Do Gender Identities Relate to Violent Conflict?
 (January 2015)

 - CSDN Meeting Report: Refreshing Indicators for the EU’s Women, Peace and Security Policy (January 2015)

 - On 29 October 2014, EPLO published a set of think pieces on gender, peace and security.
 Click on the following links to download the think pieces which have been prepared by four of EPLO’s member organisations: Conciliation Resources, Centre for Peacebuilding (KOFF), International Alert and Kvinna till Kvinna